Conquer Self-Doubt with the Hero’s Journey

 She had hired and fired contractors repeatedly.

-She found it hard to talk to people.
+She found it hard to talk to people, and her health was suffering.

 When you hear the words “What if I’m not good enough?” probe deeper and ask, “What do I need to be good at right now?
-What are my gaps?
-How do I fix those gaps with what’s around me?”
+How do I fix any gaps with what’s already around me?”
+(Channel you inner MacGyver)

 When you mutter, “What if so-and-so lets me down?” map out what could go wrong and plan your alternate routes.